Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Locating pseudospectral components

-Per \cref{thm:props_ps}, $\psafn(\theta)$ is a continuous function and $\psafn(\theta) = 0$ if and only if $\mathrm{R}_{z_0}(\theta) \cap \Lambda_\eps(A) \neq \varnothing$. \emph{Thus, by finding roots of $\psafn(\theta)$, we find rays which intersect the $\eps$-pseudospectrum of $A$}, our first step toward finding regions where $\Lambda_\eps(A)$ and $\Lambda_\eps(B$) overlap.
-For an illustration of this correspondence, see \cref{fig:comps_ex}, where $\psbfn(\theta)$, the analogue of $\psafn(\theta)$ for matrix $B$, is also plotted.
+Per \cref{thm:props_ps}, $\afn$ is a continuous function and $\afn(\theta) = 0$ if and only if \mbox{$\rayth \cap \ps(A) \neq \varnothing$}. \emph{Thus, by finding roots of $\afn$, we find rays which intersect the $\eps$-pseudospectrum of $A$}, our first step toward finding regions where $\ps(A)$ and $\ps(B$) overlap.
+For an illustration of this correspondence, see \cref{fig:comps_ex}, where~$\bfn$, the analogue of $\afn$ for matrix $B$, is also plotted.

-The properties of $\psafn(\theta)$ listed in \cref{thm:props_ps} show that it is reasonably well behaved.
-Satisfying the assumption that $\eps$ is not a singular value of $A-z_0I$ can be trivially met, e.g., just by choosing $z_0$ with a bit of randomness.
-Finally, the dominant cost of evaluating $\psafn(\theta)$ is computing the spectrum of $(C,D_\theta)$, i.e., $\bigO(m^3)$ work.
+The properties of $\afn$ listed in \cref{thm:props_ps} show that it is reasonably well behaved.
+Satisfying the assumption that $\eps$ is not a singular value of $A-z_0I$ can be trivially met, e.g., just by choosing~$z_0$ with a bit of randomness.
+The dominant cost of evaluating $\afn$ at a point $\theta$ is computing the spectrum of~$C_\theta$, i.e., $\bigO(m^3)$ work.
 Relative to Gu and Overton's $\seplamD$ algorithm, this is a negligible cost.
-Thus, to find the roots of $\psafn(\theta)$, we can approximate $\psafn(\theta)$ via interpolation techniques like those in Chebfun\footnote{\url{https://www.chebfun.org}} \cite{DriHT14}, which is why we defined $\psafn(\theta)$ using the squared term $\Arg(-\imagunit \lambda)^2$ instead of just $\Arg(-\imagunit \lambda)$.
-As will be made clear in \cref{sec:support}, $\psafn(\theta)$ transitioning to/from zero corresponds to two (or possibly more non-generically) eigenvalues of $(C,D_\theta)$ coalescing on the positive portion of the imaginary axis.
-Without this squaring, $\psafn(\theta)$ would generally be non-Lipschitz at such transition points and thus it could be difficult and/or expensive to approximate via interpolation; the squaring smooths out this high rate of change so that $\psafn(\theta)$ is easier to approximate.
+To find the roots of $\afn$, we can approximate $\afn$ using Chebfun, which is why we defined $\afn$ using the squared term $\Arg(-\imagunit \lambda)^2$ instead of just $\Arg(-\imagunit \lambda)$.
+As will be made clear in~\cref{sec:support},~$\afn$ transitioning to/from zero corresponds to two (or possibly more non-generically) eigenvalues of $C_\theta$ coalescing on the positive portion of the imaginary axis.
+Without this squaring, $\afn$ would generally be non-Lipschitz at such transition points and thus it could be difficult and/or expensive to approximate via interpolation; the squaring smooths out this high rate of change so that $\afn$ is easier to approximate.
+Although the analogues of $a_\eps$ and \cref{thm:props_ps} that appeared in \cite{Mit21} for computing Kreiss constants and the distance to uncontrollability were sufficient to develop interpolation-based globality certificates for those quantities, for $\seplamD$, $a_\eps$ and \cref{thm:props_ps} are insufficient.

 \imgscale{0.422}